RenardElectric/ModsSelect/README.md

 ModsSelect is a Python app for minecraft mods.

 ## Installation
+soon

 ## Usage
+soon

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Authors and acknowledgment
+ttkwidgets for the CheckboxTreeview that I modified